-Take a 2–3 hour Fisher Lake trip out to Big Glen Lake for $45.
+Take a 2–3 hour Fisher Lake trip out to Big Glen Lake for $59.
 (Note: SUPs are not available for use on the Crystal due to the river’s shallow depths.)
-Watch a quick introduction video and you’ll be convinced anyone can SUP.

 Sleeping Bear Surf and Kayak

-One of the first SUP shops in the North, SBSK hosts an annual Used Board Swap & Sale in early May.
+One of the first SUP shops in the North, SBSK hosts an annual Used Board Swap & Sale each spring.
 Check out their online wave cam at Empire Beach to check conditions.

 SUP’s can take you anywhere the water is at least knee-deep.
 Watch for rocks or logs that might scuff your board or chip and break a fin, and take note: swimmers like their space.
 Travel outside areas marked by swim buoys.